infinno/IrisPayUI/README.md

 }
 ```
 The IrisPayUI SDK must open this URL or the process won't ever complete.

+## Migration from 1.x to 2.0.0+
+Xcode should provide FIXITs which should rename the old methods to their new names.
+If you need any help, please contact us.

 ## Requirements
 - iOS 11+